 - The human body can sense and analyze the most suitable gender and the matching person to optimize the energetic transaction in the long term.

-- Harmonic angles of the magnetic fields allow synchronization of the magnetic fields of the couple.
+- Harmonic angles of the magnetic fields allow synchronization of the couple's magnetic fields.
 They are expressed in the potential for charging life-force energy and are reflected in sexual attraction.
 Non-harmonic angles of the magnetic field do not allow synchronization and express sexual Repulsion.

-- It is convenient to look at this model in an analogy that we are all familiar with from cell phones.
+It is convenient to look at this model in an analogy we are all familiar with from cell phones.
 Humans also regularly need energy recharge.
 Food alone does not provide energy recharge.
 One common way is through having sex.
-The couple's chargers must be compatible; it is a sexual identity without conflicts by analogy.
-In addition, the physical connection must be compatible.
-Otherwise, there is no charging (the body has no adapters).
-This is a rather simplistic analogy, but it illustrates the general idea.

 We all have a sexual identity, sexual orientation, and sexual behavior.
 These three definitions are related but not the same.

 - Sexual orientation -usually answers the question of which sex we are attracted to.
-(Opposite sex, Same as ours, both sexes, or not.)
+(Opposite sex, Same as ours, both sexes or neither.)

 - Sexual behavior - How humans experience and express their sexuality.
 (Sexual behavior (Wikipedia))